nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 §3.4 of [RFC004](rfc004-verifiable-transactional-graph.md) requires each payload type to describe how conflicts are resolved when parallel transactions are encountered.
 A DID Document is not a CRDT, but its contents are.
 The paragraphs below describe how each of the elements should be treated in case of a conflict.
 First we describe the mechanism of detecting and resolving conflicts.
 DID Documents do not refer to their previous version in any way.
 The transactions described in [RFC004](rfc004-verifiable-transactional-graph.md) do refer to previous transactions.
 This system can be used to detect conflicts and to resolve them.
 For DID Documents additional transactional requirements are added:

-* Updates to DID Documents MUST refer in their transaction to the transaction of the previous version.
+* Updates to DID Documents MUST refer in their transaction to the transaction of the previous version (see [RFC004](rfc004-verifiable-transactional-graph.md#36-signature-verification)).
 They SHOULD also refer to the latest transactions as described by [RFC005](rfc005-distributed-network-using-grpc.md).
 * In case of a conflict, the conflict can be resolved with an additional transaction referring to the all the conflicting transactions.

 ## 5.1 Conflict detection